 And lest any of us forget, waffles are quick bread, which means this is also a recipe for the easiest, most amazing, grain-free bread recipe.
 Bring on the sandwiches!

-- Preheat a standard waffle maker to medium-high heat.
+- Preheat a standard waffle maker to medium-high heat (the oats need this somewhat higher heat).

-- In a large bowl, whisk together the chickpea flour, baking powder and salt.
-Slowly whisk in the water until blended and smooth; whisk in the oil.
+- In a large bowl, whisk together the oat flour, chickpea flour, baking powder and salt.
+Add the water, sugar, oil and vanilla, whisking until blended and smooth.

-- Spray the plates of the waffle iron with nonstick cooking spray; ladle or pour in about ⅔ cup batter (batter will be thin, and will quickly spread--this is how it should be, it will soon puff!)
+- Spray the plates of the waffle iron with nonstick cooking spray; ladle or pour in about 1/2 cup batter

 - Cook the waffle according to waffle maker directions (for most makers, until a light changes color).
 The waffles should be a deep golden color (adjust settings as needed).